The TYPO3 Security Team¶

-The team tries to answer all requests as soon as possible and strives to respond in 2 working days, but please allow a reasonable amount of time to assess the issue and get back to you with an answer.
+The team strives to respond to all reports within 2 working days, but please allow a reasonable amount of time to assess the issue and get back to you with an answer.
 If you suspect that your report has been overlooked, feel free to submit a reminder a few days after your initial submission.

-This chapter provides detailed information about the differences between the TYPO3 Core system and TYPO3 extensions and how the TYPO3 Security Team deals with security issues of those.
+This section provides detailed information about the differences between the TYPO3 Core system and TYPO3 extensions and how the TYPO3 Security Team deals with security issues of those.

 Security issues in the TYPO3 Core¶